Unlike tags like div

 To more semantically define where your user can find navigation on your site, take advantage of the nav

 tag.
-There's not much to them, just surround the links used for navigation with this tag and you're golden.
+Surround the links used for navigation with this tag and you're good to go.

 <html>